apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 Verbose: false, files: ["file1.swift", "--verbose"]
 ```

 The `.upToNextOption` parsing strategy uses the inputs that follow the option key until reaching a dash-prefixed input.
-If `file` were defined as `@Option(parsing: . upToNextOption) var file: [String]`, then the user could specify multiple files without repeating `--file`:
+If `file` were defined as `@Option(parsing: .upToNextOption) var file: [String]`, then the user could specify multiple files without repeating `--file`:

 ```
 % example --file file1.swift file2.swift